scrapy-plugins/scrapy-headless/README.md

-# Scrapy Selenium
+# Scrapy Headless

-This is a plugin to make it easier to use scrapy with a selenium grid.
+This is a plugin to make it easier to use scrapy with headless browsers, at the moment it only works with selenium grid as a driver.

 ## Installation

 For now the project is in a private bit bucket repo, so install it from there:
 ```
-pip install -e git+https://bitbucket.org/scrapinghub/scrapy_selenium.git#scrapy_selenium
+pip install scrapy-headless
 ```

 ## Usage